Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainers.md

 # Contributing to the F# compiler using VS Code, Ionide and Dev Containers

 The FSharp repository has great support for VS Code with Ionide and Dev Containers.
-It still took me a while though to understand how it fits all together and to get my infrastructure up and running.
+It still took me a while though, as a newcomer, to understand how it fits all together and to get my infrastructure up and running.

 One reason was that, currently, `fsharp/DEVGUIDE.md` is not really up to date and can be misleading.
 My main advice in our context: when using Dev Containers, forget about `build.sh`.